Bank Account Validation

 and disabled_reason

-fields in the bank_account object and bank_account webhook can be used to determine the validation and verification state of a bank account.
+fields in the bank_account object and bank_account webhook can be used to determine the validation state of a bank account.

 Bank accounts can be used to process payroll as long as they are not in a disabled